 HERSTMONCEUX MUSEUM, E. SUSSEX, UK

-While most people will be interested in the archaeology of the building itself as the main exhibit, together with coal bunker and other underground works, from 1982 onwards a local Sussex engineer produced a remarkable range of machines and other interesting artifacts that demonstrate a wide range of skills and interests to qualify the 'conceptual designer' as a renaissance man, or design genius.
-The Trust have been fortunate to secure these items as exhibits, some of which are detailed below, and please note that we will be adding to these pages as more items are unearthed and need a good home.
+While most people will be interested in the archaeology of the building itself as the main exhibit, together with coal bunker, air raid shelter and other underground works, from 1982 onwards a local Sussex engineer produced a remarkable range of machines and other interesting artifacts that demonstrate a wide range of skills and interests to qualify the 'conceptual designer' as a renaissance man, or design genius.
+The Trust have been fortunate to secure permission to use these items as exhibits for a virtual display, some of which are detailed below, and please note that we will be adding to these pages as more items are unearthed and need a good home.

 ELECTRIC BLUEBIRD DEVELOPMENT HISTORY